tomcur/termsnap/README.md

 # On exit, for some terminals, Neovim clears the terminal screen by swapping
 # back to the main terminal screen buffer.
 The `--render-before-clear` argument
 # renders the terminal screen as it was just prior to that swap occurring.
-$ termsnap -l 12 -c 60 --term alacritty --render-before-clear -- nvim --clean ./scripts/example.py <<EOF
+$ termsnap --lines 12 --columns 60 --term alacritty --render-before-clear -- nvim --clean ./scripts/example.py <<EOF
 :set number
 :syntax enable
 :q